-While the superficial adaptations to exercise manifest slowly, and over an extended period of time (think taking your “6-pack” out of “the cooler”), the mental benefits of exercise kick in immediately, so you can start experiencing them right away!
+While the superficial adaptations to exercise like bigger muscles or reduced bodyfat manifest slowly, and over an extended period of time, the mental health benefits of exercise like improved mood, memory, attention span, and productivity, kick in immediately, so you can start experiencing them right away!

 In this article, you will learn:

 - How exercise can improve your mood

 - How exercise can boost working memory and attention span

 - How a famous entrepreneur doubles his work productivity with exercise

 - How exercise can help you feel happier and more content